TiendaNube/standalone-apps/README.md

 ### 5. Get credentials from the Partners Portal
 - Go back to the Partners Portal and navigate to the details page of your app.
 ![image](https://github.com/TiendaNube/nimbus-app-template-react/assets/68255205/1b383cb7-5b0d-4fe7-9303-6311df268f38)
-- Then, copy the `App Id` and `Client Secret`, which are the authorization keys, in order to install your app on the stores.
+- Then, copy the `App ID` and `Client Secret`, which are the authorization keys, in order to install your app on the stores.

 ### 6. Rename .env-example to .env and set environment variables